 Summons will help you with your okizeme, always use them after a knockdown.

-Recommended mindless basic chain to start the offense: 2A 5B 5C 5A6A
+Recommended mindless basic chain for beginners to start offense: 2A 5B 5C 5A6A

 In case they block, at this point or prior to it you should be chaining into one of the following:

-*2C which hits low, followed by either 3C and an air combo or a 214C\214B summon (a bit risky).
+*2C which hits low, followed by either 3C and an air combo on hit or 236A/236B on block.

 *2B neutral on block, an opportunity to reset pressure.

-*236B which is advantageous on block.
-Dash with 5A and repeat if you wanna play dirty 🙂
+*236B is advantageous on block.
+Dash in with 5A to reset pressure.

 Can be charged for even more advantage and a major hit to the opponent’s guard bar.

 *It’s absolutely important to include delays in your chain to catch mashers and jumpers!
-Even this basic chain with these handful of follow ups can get you pretty far if you can vary the rhythm.
+Even this basic chain with these handful of follow ups can get you pretty far if you can vary the rhythm and followups.

 *Air dash -> j.B (Possibly crossup)

 *Dash – > throw.
-Near the corner her throw allows her to catch her opponent with 2C 5C 3C and continue with an air combo for relatively nice damage!
+Near the corner her throw allows her to catch the opponent with 2C into an air combo for decent damage, or a summon setup.
 A useful mixup tool to have near the corner.